borderzero/gh-action/README.md

 by going to [Border0 Admin Portal](https://portal.border0.com) -> Organization Settings -> Access Tokens, create a token in `Admin` permission groups, and then add the token in your GitHub repository's secrets.

-**NOTE**: Be sure to configure a timeout, as the default GitHub action timeout is set to 360 minutes (6 hours).

 ```yaml
 name: My Workflow
 on: [push]